abc-inc/persephone/README.md

 Cypher Shell requires Java 8 or newer, lacks some commands from [Neo4j Browser][], and does not provide a rich command line experience like autocompletion for Cypher statements.

-### persephone
+### Persephone

-persephone is a new project that helps us explore what an official Neo4j CLI could look like with a fundamentally different __human-first__ design.
+Persephone is a new project that helps us explore what an official Neo4j CLI could look like with a fundamentally different __human-first__ design.
 It implements well-established [Command Line Interface Guidelines], which are implemented in modern CLIs, including, but not limited to